hove-io/transit_model/src/documentation/netex_idfm_to_ntfs.md

 line_id | *Line/LineRef/@ref* | This field is prefixed.

 **ServiceJourneyPattern references**
 All ServiceJourneyPattern of a `route` are stored as complementary `object_codes`.
-ServiceJourneyPattern nodes are listed in the same parent node as Route ndoes.
+ServiceJourneyPattern nodes are listed in the same parent node as Route nodes.
 A ServiceJourneyPattern references a Route using the `ServiceJourneyPattern/RouteRef/@ref` attribute.

 NTFS field | Netex-IDFM element | Mapping rule/Comment